rzhadev1/tinygrid/README.md

 tinygrid is currently tested on the sample Texas ERCOT grid provided by Texas A&M.
 ## Background

-To fix ideas, this section provides the math background needed to understand the basics of SCED.
-I borrow heavily from a variety of resources that are referenced below.

 The reduced representation of the electrical grid can be compactly described as a graph:
 - Bus: a node in the graph, usually representing a substation (groupings of transformers in the physical grid).
 Generators are located at a unique bus.
 - Branch: a branch is an edge that connects two buses in the graph.
 They are defined by a fixed MW capacity, limiting the amount of power flow that is able to be transmitted via a single line.